osfunapps/Joystick/README.md

+# Changes
+Changed Joystick View to keep tracking the touch, even after leaving the original view (the joystick view)

 ## 👋 Hey!
 Check out the [Quake3-iOS](https://github.com/tomkidd/Quake3-iOS) repo (and others) by [tomkidd](https://github.com/tomkidd).
 He used this code for the movement control.
 Badge of honor 🏅 (or 🦡 of honor).

 [![Build Status](https://travis-ci.org/bradhowes/Joystick.svg?branch=master)](https://travis-ci.org/bradhowes/Joystick)